KoP3YkA/ModularORM/README.md

 }
 ```

-Next time the application runs, ModularORM will notice that the columns in the Module do not match the columns in the database and will add them via `ALTER TABLE`.
-This also works in reverse: if you need to remove a column.
-We do not recommend using this all the time, as the process of adding missing columns is quite complex and takes some time during application startup.
+Upon the next application launch, ModularORM will detect any discrepancies between the module's columns and the database columns, automatically adding them via ALTER TABLE.
+This also works in reverse: if you need to remove a column, it will be handled as well.
+Moreover, if you modify an existing column (e.g., remove an index or change the default value), the necessary migrations will be generated.

+However, we do not recommend relying on this feature continuously, as the process of adding missing columns is quite complex and can significantly impact startup time.

+Also, make sure to select the appropriate migration type in the settings during startup:

+* auto – the ORM will automatically execute the necessary queries upon launch.

+* file – all queries will be written to a file, allowing you to review and edit them before running the migration.

 ### 💡 Default SQL Functions